UniMelbHumanRoboticsLab/CANOpenRobotController/doc/ObjectDictionary.md

-# Modifying the Object Dictionary for PDO Messages
+# Modifying the Object Dictionary for PDO Messages (DEPRECIATED)

+> Note: This has changed.
+The PDOs are now programmatic.
+To create a PDO, one needs to create an RPDO or TPDO object with the appropriate parameters.
+The PDO is linked directly to a variable in the constructor of the object.

 The CORC implementation uses the CANOpenNode Stack, and their implementation of the object dictionary.